brunocodutra/metal/doc/manual.md

 That looks promising, but then again `metal::number<1>{}` is even clunkier than `std::get<1>()`, we want something more expressive.

-A custom [literal operator][literal.operator] that constructs \numbers out of integer literals could help reducing the verbosity
+A custom [literal operator] that constructs \numbers out of integer literals could help reducing the verbosity

 \snippet literal.cpp teaser_4